ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ### Weigh your dependencies

-*:toolbox: Are there dependencies you could add or remove from your package?*
+*:toolbox: Are there dependencies you could add, replace or remove in your package?*

 ------------------------------------------------------------------------